- Flexible student loans built for nursing, PT, pharmacy and more - Cover 100% of your program costs1.

 3

-College Ave's Medical School Loan is designed for students enrolled in one of the following doctoral degree programs: Doctor of Medicine (MD), Osteopathic Medicine (DO), Veterinary Medicine (DVM, VMD), or Podiatric Medicine (PM).
+College Ave's Medical School Loan is designed for students enrolled in one of the following doctoral degree programs: Doctor of Medicine (MD), Osteopathic Medicine (DO), Veterinary Medicine (DVM, VMD), or Podiatric Medicine (DPM).

-You can borrow up to 100% of your cost of attendance4.
+You can borrow up to 100% of your school-certified cost of attendance1, which includes tuition, fees, housing, and other eligible education-related expenses.

 Always remember to be responsible when you borrow.
 Try to exhaust all other forms of aid - like scholarships, grants, subsidized federal student loans, etc. - before applying for private student loans.